 Usha Arghya or Chhath Paran day of Puja is the last day which ends after a thirty-six-hour fast by offering Arghya to the rising sun.

-Chhath Paran day will be on Monday, 31 October 2022 in the morning as Paran Day.
+Chhath Paran day, which is the last day will be on Monday, 20th November 2023, in the morning.
 As Paran means the end, Paran- the day of Puja means the last day of Puja.